www.fretwellflutes.com

 He is playing a Medium Size Flute tuned to the key of A and made from Aromatic Cedar.

-Listen to the Medium Size Flute ~ Key of A -
+Click Here - Listen to the Medium Size Flute ~ Key of A

 "Thank You for taking the time to invite me into your day.
 Music is an ancient way to alter our consciousness and communicate with all our relations.
 It is used for meditation, healing, and therapy.
-The Native American Flute is always a spiritual experience for both me, the maker and you, the player.
-The Native American Flute is more than a wooden musical instrument.
+The flute is always a spiritual experience for both me, the maker, and you the player.
+The flute is more than a wooden musical instrument.
 To play the flute, you must breathe with the flute.
 I've had people say it's just like Yoga.
-I am honored that my path has led me to be a maker of the American Indian Flute.
-I would love the opportunity to create a flute for you."
+I am honored that my path has led me to be a maker of these wonderful instruments.
+I would love the opportunity to create a flute for you.

 About My Introduction to Making Flutes